 You can track all of your interactions with a customer under their activity feed.
 Each piece of activity will be date, time, and user stamped so that you know who created the activity and when.

-For example, if a customer calls in, a rep can pull up their contact record and see their complete history with your company.
-They can see call notes, email correspondence about issues, and even what email lists they are grouped into!
-Reps can use more specific, informed language (“I see you talked to Bob yesterday; did our invoice get sent to spam again?”), which will make customers feel like they are being taken care of.
+Imagine: a customer calls in, and a rep pulls up their contact record and sees their complete history with your company: call notes, email correspondence about issues, and even what email lists they are grouped into!
+Reps can use more specific, informed language (“I see you talked to Bob yesterday, and I'm really sorry that our invoice got caught in your spam folder again”), which will make customers feel like they are being taken care of.

 Are your reps having trouble remembering to enter information every day?
 Check out these tips for motivating and incentivizing CRM your team to use the CRM!